-Title 50 Chapter 40 of the U.S. Code deals with the Federal Government's response to the proliferation of and use or threat to use nuclear, chemical, or biological WMD or related materials and technologies.
-Title 50 U.S.C. § 2313 directs the Secretary of Defense to designate an official within the DoD as Executive Agent to coordinate DoD assistance with Federal, state, and local
+Title 50 of Chapter 40 of the U.S. Code deals with the U.S. Government's response to the proliferation of and use or threat to use nuclear, chemical, or biological WMD or related materials and technologies.
+Title 50 U.S.C. § 2313 directs the Secretary of Defense to designate an official within the DoD as Executive Agent to coordinate DoD assistance with federal, state, and local entities.
+The Secretary of Defense has appointed the Assistant Secretary of Defense for Homeland Defense and Americas' Security Affairs (ASD(HD&ASA)) as Executive Agent.
+The Department of Energy (DOE) is directed to designate an Executive Agent for its nuclear, chemical, and biological response.
+The DoD and DOE Executive Agents are responsible for coordinating assistance with federal, state, and local officials in responding to threats involving nuclear, chemical, and biological weapons.
+The DoD and DoC Executive Agents are responsible for coordinating assistance with federal, state, and local officials in responding to threats involving nuclear, chemical, and biological weapons.